-In 30 minutes she listened, Googled a tiny bit and drafted the Market Agreement that we still use today over at Tierra Soul.
+In 30 minutes she listened, Googled a tiny bit and drafted the Market Agreement that I still use today.

 I had used prompts in creative writing groups in the past and knew that free-writing could be magical, so I put the two together with the Permaculture Principle of valuing the marginal. and voila, a system for overcoming writer’s block.
 In dominant western culture the marginal is avoided at all costs whether it’s marginal people, places or things.
 What we have forgotten is that all things have value when give space and place… even shitty writing.

 - Start writing and don’t stop until you have written for a predetermined amount of time or number of pages or you get to the end of the topic.

 - Do it wrong.
 You heard me.
 Make it a disaster.

 - Keep it real.
 Don’t lie, but feel free to tell stories.